theborakompanioni/azure-docs.de-de/articles/search/search-howto-indexing-azure-blob-storage.md

 <properties
-pageTitle="Indizieren von Azure Blob Storage mit Azure Search" description="Erfahren Sie, wie Sie Azure Blob Storage indizieren und Text aus Dokumenten mit Azure Search extrahieren." services="search" documentationCenter="" authors="chaosrealm"
+pageTitle="Indexing Azure Blob Storage with Azure Search" description="Learn how to index Azure Blob Storage and extract text from documents with Azure Search" services="search" documentationCenter="" authors="chaosrealm"